Remember Mary Magdalen: Plot

 Repenting of a foolish mistake she made in her youth, a fallen woman returns to her home town planning to settle down, only to find that her parents have died.
 As she walks through the streets, the villagers shun her and news quickly spreads that the repentant sinner has returned.
 The citizens call upon their new minister to force the woman to leave town.
 When he delivers their message, she refuses to leave her parents' house and he is touched by the sincerity of her repentance, and develops strong feelings for her.
 Meanwhile, a mob gathers to drive her out of the village.
 The woman bravely steps outside to meet them, but they jeer and throw stones at her until the minister steps in to protect her.
-A half-witted orphan (Chaney) tries to defend the woman, but he is hit in the head with a brick and killed.
+A half-witted orphan tries to defend the woman, but he is hit in the head with a brick and killed.
 Shocked at the young man's death, the crowd disperses, and the minister and the woman find happiness together.